pandora-web-server/pandora-web-server/README.md

 This repository is meant to contain various crates which can be used to extend Pingora functionality.
 At the moment these are:

+* [Pingora utils core](../../tree/main/pingora-utils-core): Various useful helpers for the other crates
 * [Static Files Module](../../tree/main/static-files-module): Serve static files from a directory

 ## Rust version